Logotype for Glencore PLC

 • Adjusted EBITDA for H1 2024 was $6.3bn, down 33% year-over-year, mainly due to lower coal prices and reduced industrial earnings.

-• The acquisition of EVR, a leading steelmaking coal producer, was completed in July, supporting future production and earnings.
+• The acquisition of EVR, a leading steelmaking coal producer, was completed in July, supporting future production, copper-equivalent growth, and segment transformation.

 • Board decided to retain coal and carbon steel business after shareholder consultation, supporting cash generation and transition metals investment.